atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 fondness for her children, nor the duty I and affe^ion which she owed to Mr. scl |i by, made any impreshon upon her.
 Frequent were Mr. selby’s remonstrances, I but they were also fruitless: her head j was entirely taken up, absolutely turned, II with a desire to dress, to play, and to
-“I. live, in every respect, like Lady Lura
+I. live, in every respect, like Lady Lura
 III lay, whom ihe followed with a minute
 I nest of imitation; never perceiving, tho’ i it was very visible to everybody except